"Close Playlist" dialog ignores GTK dialog button order

 However, contrary to every other application on my desktop (including Qt applications via GtkStyle), Audacious's "Close Playlist" dialog uses KDE/Windows button order and puts "Yes" to the left of "No".

-#1 Updated by Thomas Lange about 6 years ago
+#1 Updated by Thomas Lange over 6 years ago

 Thanks for your bug report Stephan.